 Joan nodded in what she hoped was a sympathetic manner.

 Alyse continued.
 ‘There is another issue.
-My brother Juan, who until recently spent his life as Lady Eleanor’s troubadour, will discover that but for issues of legitimacy, he is heir to the throne of Castile.
+My brother Juan, born in 1336 who until recently spent his life as Lady Eleanor’s troubadour, will discover that but for issues of legitimacy, he is heir to the throne of Castile.

 Joan winced.
 ‘Yes except for issues of legitimacy.
 Alyse, it is an incredibly complicated situation.
 Two days ago you were introduced, as Ximene Trencavel, to Henri Trastamara.’